HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

 ```

-## Installing using the Node package file
+## Installing using the source code package

 **Prerequisites:** Node.js version 12.18.3 is the minimum supported version, and must be installed on the local workstation or automation server.